 During proceedings, a temporary or “interim” order will be applied for while assessments are undertaken of parents and extended family members.

 The court will set down a compulsory timetable, and cases are usually concluded within a 26-week period, unless there are exceptional circumstances.

 In some cases, there may be independent expert assessments of a parent from professionals including psychologists, psychiatrists and other medical staff.
 This is so the court has as much information as possible before making a final decision.

 Contact Us for Help

-To have an initial discussion with a care proceedings solicitor on the specific details of your case, contact our Yorkshire-based team today by contacting either of York, Sheffield or Leeds office using the details below.
+To have an initial discussion with a care proceedings solicitor on the specific details of your case, contact our Yorkshire-based team today by contacting either of York, Sheffield or Leeds office using the details on the enquiry form.
 Legal aid is available to all parents involved in care proceedings.